datarm/novel-ava/README.md

 </a>

 <p align="center">
   An open-source Notion-style WYSIWYG editor with AI-powered autocompletions.
+Attempting to add AI to bubble menu.
 </p>

 <p align="center">